Severe Thunderstorm Warning issued for Laclede, Pulaski by NWS - News Break

 Severe Thunderstorm Warning issued for Laclede, Pulaski by NWS

-Effective: 2021-05-27 13:02:00 CDT Expires: 2021-05-27 13:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-05-27 12:24:00 CDT Expires: 2021-05-27 13:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Laclede; Pulaski A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 130 PM CDT FOR LACLEDE AND SOUTHERN PULASKI COUNTIES At 102 PM CDT, severe thunderstorms were located along a line extending from 14 miles west of Richland to 7 miles southeast of Lebanon to 9 miles east of Conway, moving east at 40 mph.
+Target Area: Laclede; Pulaski The National Weather Service in Springfield has issued a * Severe Thunderstorm Warning for Laclede County in southwestern Missouri Southern Pulaski County in central Missouri * Until 130 PM CDT. * At 1223 PM CDT, severe thunderstorms were located along a line extending from 12 miles south of Camdenton to 7 miles southeast of Buffalo to near Pleasant Hope, moving east at 45 mph.
 HAZARD...70 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
 Expect considerable tree damage.
-Wind damage is also likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Fort Leonard Wood...
-Lebanon Waynesville...
-Morgan Stoutland...
+Wind damage is also likely to mobile homes, roofs, and outbuildings. * Locations impacted include Fort Leonard Wood...
+Lebanon Bennett Spring State Park...
+Waynesville Morgan...
+Conway Phillipsburg...
+Stoutland Bennett Springs...
 Twin Bridges Competition...
-Laquey Lynchburg...
-Sleeper Dry Knob...
-Falcon This includes Interstate 44 between mile markers 117 and 155.
+Lynchburg Sleeper...
+Falcon Laquey...
+Dry Knob This includes Interstate 44 between mile markers 112 and 155.
 HAIL...1.00IN WIND...70MPHalerts.weather.gov